Book Clubs

 Digital Book Clubs

 • Libraries across Ontario and Canada often work together to provide our clients with special digital book club offerings.
-You may have seen these advertised as ‘One eRead Canada’ or ‘Big Library Read’.
-These are special initiatives that require many Libraries to pool their resources to offer a digital title for simultaneous use.

 • These initiatives often provide additional Book Club content like discussion questions and events such as author talks/readings, Q & A sessions etc.

-• In 2022, the ‘Big Library Read’ is scheduled for April 4-18, July 13-July 27 and November 2-16.
-During these events, one title will be available for simultaneous use through the OverDrive platform.
+• These initiatives often pop up with a short timeline which can make it challenging for community Book Clubs if they like to choose their titles in advance.
+During these events, one title will be available for simultaneous use through Libby.
 The chosen titles will not be announced until closer to the event date.
 It requires a great deal of backend work for Libraries and Library Consortiums to organize these initiatives, which is why the titles are often announced later than some clients might prefer.

 • The Library will continue to advertise these special Book Club offerings, and the chosen titles, through our Social Media Platforms (Facebook, opens a new windowTwitter, opens a new window and Instagram, opens a new window), and on the Library’s website once the information is available to us.